Submissions

 Effective Date: February 22, 2026

-[Journal Name] is a scholarly publication operated by Neopte Foundation, a Texas nonprofit corporation organized under the laws of the State of Texas.
+The Neopte Journal of Applied Mobility (NJAM) is a scholarly publication operated by Neopte Foundation, a Texas nonprofit corporation organized under the laws of the State of Texas.
 We are committed to protecting the privacy, security, and integrity of personal information entrusted to us in the course of advancing our educational and scholarly mission.

 1. Information Collected